ZxjSamantha/Weekly_Report/0430-0506/Experiment Pipeline of HTNet.md

 In two ways:

-Each HTNet convolutional layer is fine-tuned separately.
+1. Each HTNet convolutional layer is fine-tuned separately.
 The nearby batchnor malization layer is also trained and notably boosted performance.

-All layers are fine-tuned together.
+2. All layers are fine-tuned together.

-The amount of training/validation data available is varied as well.
+The amount of training/validation data available is varied as well:

+17% for training, 8% for validation

+33% for training, 17% for validation

+50% for training, 25% for validation

+67% for training, 33% for validation

+The relationship of test accuracy and logarithm of the number of events used for fine-tuning model is linearly modeled.

 ---

 2.8 Comparing performance of HTNet spectral measures.

-4 re-trained models per fold.
-(36 or 12)
+???
+I didn't understand what this is

+---

+2.9 Interpreting model weights

+dont understand

+---

+2.10 Effect of training participants on performance

+How many training participants are needed for improving decoder performance?

+Assumption: More training participants, better decoder performance.

+Fact: No!

+---

+Results:

+1. Feasibility of transdering to unseen participants.

+---

+By fine-tuning thse pretrained HTNet

+Additionally , no significant differences in performance between fine-tuning approaches, but significant improvements in test accracy when comparing fine-tuned decoders trained on the same data.